Yevgeny Vakhtangov: Notable productions

-Another famous production directed by Vakhtangov in the same year was S. Ansky's The Dybbuk with the Habimah theater troupe.
+Another famous production directed by Vakhtangov in the same year was S. An-sky's The Dybbuk with the Habimah theater troupe.

 Death and legacy

 Vakhtangov died of cancer.
 The later part of his career took place at a high point of Russian theatre, amidst the Bolshevik Revolution and Civil War.

 In 2017, film director Qmars Mootab made a documentary film about him, Vakhtangov.